Vero (app): History

 The app was founded by French-Lebanese billionaire Ayman Hariri who is the son of former Lebanese prime minister Rafic Hariri.
 The name is taken from the Italian word for true.
 The app launched officially in 2015 as an alternative to Facebook and their popular photo-blogging app Instagram.
 Within weeks of its release the app surged in popularity although users expressed mixed reports with some feeling confused about how the app worked.

 Cosplayers were early to adopt the app as their photo-sharing platform of choice, favouring the app's pinch and zoom magnification feature over Instagram's zoom feature.
 Other creative communities soon followed, and the app became popular with niche groups of makeup artists, tattoo artists, and skateboarders.

 In March 2018, Vero's popularity surged, partly helped by an exodus from Facebook and Instagram following the Cambridge Analytica data scandal.
 In the wake of the scandal, Vero devised an advertising campaign aimed at defected Facebook and Instagram users, hoping the app's policies and privacy settings would assuage concerns over sharing personal information on the internet.
 Within the space of one week, the app went from being a small service, akin to Ello or Peach, to being the most downloaded app in eighteen countries.

 In December 2020, Vero released its most significant update to date, Vero 2.0 which introduced new features including voice and video calls, game and app posts and bookmarks, and refinements to the UI.

 In October 2021, Vero introduced their Desktop app (beta) with multiple post options and a re-sizable multi-column feed.

 Concept and funding

 Vero's content feed resembles Instagram's although users can share a wider variety of content and the app has a chronological content feed whereas Facebook and Instagram's feeds are algorithm based.
 Vero's business plan is also distinct from similar social media apps.
 Whereas its competitors such as Facebook or Instagram make money from in-app advertising revenue and the sale of user data, Vero's business plan was to invite the first one million users to use the app for free then charge any subsequent users a subscription fee.

 The app was entirely funded by its founder and generated additional revenues by charging affiliate fees when someone buys a product they find on Vero.
-In an exclusive interview with Viralhare's Byron Lafayette, founder Ayman Harari said of the app "The thought pattern for Vero is to go to nature, the answers are in the real world not our screens or in the code."